OHDSI/DbDiagnostics/vignettes/RunAndUploadDbProfile.md

   # The version of the OMOP CDM you are currently on, v5.3 and v5.4 are supported.
   cdmVersion <- "5.4"

-  # Whether the function should overwrite existing Achilles tables and create new ones
+  # Whether the function should append existing Achilles tables or create new ones
-  overwriteAchilles <- FALSE
+  appendAchilles <- FALSE

   # Whether to round to the 10s or 100s place.
 Valid inputs are 10 or 100, default is 10.
   roundTo <- 10